Alzheimer's Documentary Series

 >>Dad's always had anger.

-So, you know, I say with dementia those things then come out more strong, and they do.
+So, you know, I say with dementia, those things then come out more strong, and they do.

-If I hear that it's getting out of control and she's upset, I'll open the doors and go through and I'll just say, "Enough, we're done."
+If I hear that it's getting out of control and she's upset, I'll open the doors and go through, and I'll just say, "Enough, we're done."

-and I'm like, I don't understand.
+You know, and he stops and I'm like, I don't understand.

-(chuckles) How can he control it when I enter the door and not control it when I'm not there?
+How can he control it when I enter the door and not control it when I'm not there?

-And that's why I'm here, is because, you know, she... (chuckles) >>I can't set the limits.
+And that's why I'm here, is because, you know, >>I can't set the limits.

 >>Yeah.